-Omizutori is a 1250-year-old tradition known to be one of the oldest Buddhist ceremonies still performed today.
+Omizutori is a more than 1,250-year-old tradition known to be one of the oldest Buddhist ceremonies still performed today.
 It is held annually from March 1 to 14 (the second month of the old lunar calendar) at Tōdaiji Temple in Nara.

 What happens during Omizutori?

 Omizutori is about purifying oneself of sins and welcoming the spring.
-Every evening for the first 11 days of the festival, and again on the 13th, ten young monks take turns on the temple’s veranda brandishing 6m-tall torches that rain embers down on the crowd.
-It’s said to be good luck if an ember lands on you.
-This part of the ceremony is called Otaimatsu and it happens for about 20 minutes from 7 p.m.
-But you’ll want to get there at least an hour or so earlier to get a spot.
+The most popular part of the festival is Otaimatsu, when ten young monks take turns on the temple’s veranda brandishing 6-meter-tall torches that rain embers down on the crowd.
+This takes place every evening during the festival.
+It’s said to be good luck if an ember lands on you (but don’t try).

 The biggest day of the event is March 12, when the torches and the crowds are extra large.
-On this evening, the ceremonies start at 7:30 p.m. and last 45 minutes, during which the crowd is moved along so everyone gets a chance to pass near the veranda.
+On this evening, the crowd is moved along so everyone gets a chance to pass near the veranda.

-On the 14th, an abbreviated, but dramatic version of the festivities takes place, with all 10 torches lit at once for one swift and bright 10 minutes, starting at 6:30 p.m.
+On the 14th, an abbreviated, but dramatic version of the festivities takes place, with all 10 torches lit at once for one swift and bright 10 minutes.

 Surprisingly, the wooden Nigatsudo hasn’t burned down since 1667, making it older than Tōdaiji’s more famous Daibutsuden.